 Or you could play with shoulder-padded blazers, to create the same effect.
 Or try playing with textured blouses like frills, asymmetrical cuts, or bold prints to draw attention away from the skirt.

-Belts are also great accessories to add a finishing touch to these outfits, giving it that extra defined look and creating the image of a waistline.
+Belts are also great accessories to add a finishing touch to these outfits, giving it that extra defined look and creating a waistline.

 Frills & Embroidery